Kristina01111000/Tetris/README.md

 - make arrow keys work for right, up, down

--remove whole rows when full
+- remove whole rows when full

--move everything down when full row is removed
+- move everything down when full row is removed

--add score to scoreboard
+- add score to scoreboard

+- add end of game when you lose

+- make start/pause button work